 Dog teeth problems — they’re not something you want for your dog.
 But what can you do to prevent them?
-Dogs can suffer from a variety of dental problems at their different life stages.
+Dogs can suffer from a variety of dental diseases and issues at their different life stages.
 By keeping an eye on your dog’s teeth, you can head some of these problems off and even prevent some from happening.
 Let’s look at dog teeth problems that could occur in every stage of your pup’s life:

 Puppies are all about their teeth.
 My dog, Mookie, was a virtual chewing machine when he was a baby.
 We nicknamed him “The Croc” because his mouth was always open, looking for the next item to chomp on.